What Makes Pre-trained Language Models Better Zero-shot Learners?: Experiments

-\subsubsection{In-depth Analysis:}
+For the \emph{IFLYTEK} dataset, Perplection seems less competitive as compared to Zero-PET and NSP-BERT.
+Specifically, the latter two methods heavily rely on the post-hoc selected template \textit{``This is a [MASK] app.''} (see Appendix \ref{appendix:implemenation}) with the development set quite close to target domain of interest, whereas Perplection has more generic templates (in Table \ref{tab:template}, those prompts are task-related but not domain-relevant).
+Thus, the suboptimal performance of Perplection can also be explained by our hypothesis that generic templates are less effective at aligning the downstream data into a pre-trained feature space compared to those fine-grained domain-specific templates.
+We suspect that this can be addressed by providing Perplection with several domain-related fine-grained templates to select from.
+We leave these explorations for future work.
+All observations, however, show that it is effective to use perplexity to rate templates and select desired ones accordingly.

+\paragraph{Results on English datasets:} Table \ref{tab:eng_result} compares the performance of Perplection to random baselines on three English datasets.
+Perplection consistently tops the comparison in almost all cases except for SST-2 with RoBERTa.
+This observation supports the supposition that Perplection is agnostic to the pre-trained model used, and shows that it is promising to extrapolate results to other languages. \looseness=-1

+\subsection{In-depth Analysis}

-We conduct a fine-grained analysis based on Manual-PPL method.
-For brevity, we apply each manual prompting setting to all examples from the four datasets and aggregate the accuracy score as a post-hoc measurement of prompting quality.
-We then compute the frequency of being selected (i.e., lowest perplexity score for this example) for each prompting setting.
+We conduct an in-depth analysis based on MPerplectionR.
+For brevity, we apply each manual prompting setting to all examples from the four datasets (i.e., \emph{DOUBAN}, \emph{WEIBO}, \emph{WAIMAI}, \emph{ECOMMERCE}) and aggregate the accuracy score as a post-hoc measurement of template quality.
+For each template, we also compute its frequency of being selected.
 The results are presented in Figure \ref{fig:template_analysis}.
-It conveys a very clear message that template with lower perplexity score is more likely to achieve better performance.
-To be specifically, there is 60\% chance for Manual-PPL to select second best performing template (i.e., \textit{``[MASK] fond of it.''}) and around 10\% chance to select the best performing template (i.e., \textit{``[MASK] satisfied.''}).
-For templates with no discriminative ability e.g., \textit{``[MASK]good.''} and \textit{``[MASK]ok.''}, our method has almost no chance to select them.
-Most importantly, the selection based on perplexity is annotation-agnostic and allows us to ``foresee'' the result to some extent without the need of development set.\looseness=-1

-To conclude, the results demonstrate that perplexity is an ideal metric for evaluating prompting settings, and thus verify the assumption II that language discrepancy can measure the quality of promptings.
+It shows that templates with lower perplexity are more likely to achieve better performance.
+To be specific, there is 60\% chance for Perplection to select the second best performing template (i.e., \textit{``[MASK] fond of it.''}) and around 10\% chance to select the best performing template (i.e., \textit{``[MASK] satisfied.''}).
+For templates with no discriminative ability e.g., \textit{``[MASK] good.''} and \textit{``[MASK] ok.''}, our method has almost no chance to select them.
+Most importantly, the selection based on perplexity is annotation-agnostic and allows us to ``foresee'' the result to some extent without the need of a human-annotated development set.
+To conclude, the results demonstrate that perplexity is a reasonable metric for evaluating prompting settings.